michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 ![image](https://user-images.githubusercontent.com/3724718/51728892-78979180-2037-11e9-8c4e-1578ca7302b5.png)

-This is made up of two sections - Layout and Options.

 The Layouts tab defines the basic settings that control how the data is arranged on the panel.

-In horizontal mode only, a group col setting can be used to define a field that displays multiple sets, or groups, of elements.
+ A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)